 Senator MOYNIHAN.
 Thank you, sir.

 The CHAIRMAN.
 Senator Grassley.

-Senator GRASSLEY, I do not have a statement for you, Mr. Van Putten, but you were speaking, in your opening comment, about disappointment that the environmental provisions of NAFTA and the tri-national panels have not worked to your-or I guess somewhat disappointed in the way they have worked out.
+Senator GRASSLEY.
+I do not have a statement for you, Mr. Van Putten, but you were speaking, in your opening comment, about disappointment that the environmental provisions of NAFTA and the tri-national panels have not worked to your-or I guess somewhat disappointed in the way they have worked out.

+what disappointed in the way they have worked out.
 For that aspect of NAFTA, or any other aspect of NAFTA, we have to remember that there is a 10-year phase-in of NAFTA.
 Now, I know that the 10-year phase-in does not apply to environmental issues, but there is a certain new institution that is pretty unique, the tri-national panels, that it does take it a while to get operative and to show up.